 I tend to find myself re-using the same (usually tired) metaphors in all sorts of different situations.
-But let’s not chalk it up to laziness right away.
-Once I start seeing a particular pattern that’s useful for solving problems, well, as they (I) say, I’ve found my hammer, and everything becomes a nail.1
+But let's not chalk it up to laziness right away.
+I can't turn a blind eye once I start seeing a particular pattern that's useful for solving problems and, well, as they (I) say, I've found my hammer and everything becomes a nail.1

 Travel metaphors are always useful, bringing in words like eyeline, takeoff, and landing into conversations makes work feel more like a swashbuckling adventure than a boring slog through a checklist.

 Eggs rolling towards the edge of a table is a particularly good image I've borrowed from Matt Work.
 It's so damn useful when you need show how to deal with decision overload.
 All management problems work like this: